phss/monopoly-object-calisthenics-ruby/README.md

 Despite the rather long name, this repository is an experiment in solving a programming assignment using the 9 rules of object calisthenics.
 Instead of Java, the language of choice is Ruby.

 Unfortunately it's still fairly incomplete.
-Will hopefully continue some point in the future.
+I will be starting over soon.
+Meanwhile, the current code is at the `archive`.

 ## Object Calisthenics